-Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Garden
+Humble Administrator’s Garden — Reclusion Culture in Poetic "Mountain and Water" Ambiance

 Humble Administrator’s Garden or Zhuozheng Yuan in Suzhou, Photo by Zhang Xinyi.

-Classical Bridge Xiao Fei Hong in Humble Administrator’s Garden, Photo by Tingyuqinfeng.
+Classical Bridge Xiao Fei Hong, Photo by Tingyuqinfeng.

-Wang Xianchen, the founder of the Humble Administrator's Garden, was a brilliant guy born into an official's family and won good scores in Imperial Examinations.
+Wang Xianchen, the founder of the garden, was a brilliant guy born into an official family and won good scores in Imperial Examinations.

-He considered himself as a failed politician, therefore, he named his garden the Humble Administrator's Garden after an ancient poem.
+He considered himself a failed politician; therefore, he named his garden the Humble Administrator's Garden after an ancient poem.

-After the garden was finished, Wen Zhengming, a famous scholar, artist, and calligrapher, who was believed as an important designer of the Humble Administrator’s Garden, painted beautiful sceneries, wrote poems and articles about the garden.
+After it was finished, Wen Zhengming, a famous scholar, artist, and calligrapher, who was believed to be an important garden designer, painted beautiful sceneries and wrote poems and articles about Zhuozheng Yuan.